Acktarius/conceal-assistant/README.md

 ```
 nodemon server.js
 ```
-### Superior permission are needed to modify mining service
+### Superior permission are needed to modify mining service or node upgrade
 ```
 sudo nodemon server.js
 ```
 open your internet Browser, and go to http://localhost:3500/ or from an other device on the same local network: http://(local_ip_address_of_the_ccx_box):3500/

-User admin is already created, contact @Acktarius for password

-you have the option to delete "admin" and create your own username and password via the setting page, and you'll be redirected to register page.
+you have to register a new user at first use, this will create unique random environmental variables. the setting page gives you the option to delete a user and then  you'll be redirected to register page.

-Once logged in, session is active for 15minutes, nevertheless session can be refresh during a period up to 3h, if needed.
+Once logged in, session is active for 15minutes, nevertheless session can be refresh during a period up to 3h, if needed. (the refresh button appears on 'mouse-over' effect in the banner)

 ### To do list:
 - [ ] Automatic refresh of Main Page ... but is it really needed ?